 Want cheaper?
-Two states those in NJ might want to consider
+2 states NJ residents might want to consider

 It's no surprise that New Jersey is very expensive.
 In fact, one of the most common gripes for all that live in The Garden State is that taxes are way too high.

 But even beyond that, almost everything is very expensive.
 Housing and rent, for example, are already high even without the addition of our heavy tax burden.